kata-containers/kata-containers/install/gce-installation-guide.md

     $IMAGE_NAME
 ```

 If successful, `gcloud` reports that the image was created.
-Verify that the image has the nested virtualization license with `gcloud compute images show $IMAGE_NAME`.
+Verify that the image has the nested virtualization license with `gcloud compute images describe $IMAGE_NAME`.
 This produces output like the following (some fields have been removed for clarity and to redact personal info):

     diskSizeGb: '10'
     kind: compute#image